 This is the Fresnel diffraction integral.

-of . - Multiply by the appropriate transfer function
+Multiply by the appropriate transfer function to obtain .

 5.4 The Fraunhofer Limit: Far Field